Ingeborga Dapkūnaitė

 Ingeborga Dapkūnaitė (born 20 January 1963) is а Lithuanian actress and television presenter.
 Known for her screen and stage performances, she has gained recognition for films such as Burnt by the Sun (1994) and Katya Ismailova (1994), which won her the Nika Award for Best Actress.
-Dapkūnaitė was also credited in Mission: Impossible (1996), Seven Years in Tibet (1997), Emily Young's debut Kiss of Life (2003), and Okkupert (2015–2019).
+Dapkūnaitė was also credited in Mission: Impossible (1996), Seven Years in Tibet (1997), Kiss of Life (2003), and Okkupert (2015–2019).

 Dapkūnaitė has performed in theaters in Lithuania, the United Kingdom, United States, and Russia, including Steppenwolf Theatre, Shaftesbury Theatre, The Old Vic, Hampstead Theatre, Theatre of Nations, and more.
 She has a long-lasting professional partnership with John Malkovich - they have worked together on numerous theatre productions.

 Early life

 Ingeborga Dapkūnaitė was born in Vilnius, then in the Lithuanian SSR of the Soviet Union, on 20 January 1963.
 Her father, Petras Edmundas Dapkūnas, was a diplomat, while her mother, Ingeborga Dapkūnienė (Sabalytė), was a meteorologist.
-Because of work, her parents spent most of their time abroad (in particular, in Moscow), while Ingeborga remained in Vilnius.
+Because of work, her parents spent most of their time away from their hometown, in particular in Moscow, while Ingeborga remained in Vilnius.
 She was cared for by her grandmother Genovaitė Sabliene, the manager of the Lithuanian National Opera and Ballet Theatre, and her aunt and uncle, who held positions at the symphony orchestra.

 Dapkūnaitė made her theatrical debut at the age of four as Dolore in the Puccini opera Madama Butterfly.
 Later, she also played in Faust, The Demon, and The Queen of Spades.
 Dapkūnaitė attended theatrical school at the local House of Unions and practiced sports, such as figure skating and basketball (quite popular in Lithuania by that time).
 After school, she enrolled in the Department of Theater Arts of the Lithuanian State Conservatory and studied under Jonas Vaitkus.